VigneshbabuOfficial/programming-overview-interview-questions-answers/java-and-springboot-db-qns-ans.md

 ## Spring-boot latest version features

-## How to ignore a class in spring boot
+## How to ignore / exclude a class in spring boot
 <details>
 	<summary>:bulb:</summary>